scikit-hep/root_numpy/paper/paper.md

 # Summary

-root_numpy [@root_numpy_repo] is a Python extension module providing an interface between CERN's ROOT software framework [@ROOT] and NumPy [@NumPy]. root_numpy enables researchers typically operating within the C++ domain of ROOT to analyse data in ROOT format within the broad and growing ecosystem of scientific Python packages.
+root_numpy is a Python extension module providing an interface between CERN's ROOT software framework [@ROOT] and NumPy [@NumPy]. root_numpy enables researchers typically operating within the C++ domain of ROOT to analyse data in ROOT format within the broad and growing ecosystem of scientific Python packages.

 At the core of root_numpy are functions for converting a ROOT `TTree` into a structured NumPy array as well as converting a NumPy array back into a ROOT